UniAcco Logo

 Select more than one property to compare

-Student Accommodation in Bath
+Student Accommodation in Bath:

-About Bath
+About Bath:

 An attractive city with a rich history, modern culture, green areas, and a few surprises.
 The picturesque Bath, built for pleasure and relaxation, has been a well-being destination since Roman times.
-The waters are still popular, both in the historic Roman Baths and at the totally contemporary Thermae Bath Spa, which has the only natural thermal hot springs in Britain that may be bathed in.
+The waters are still popular, both in the historic Roman Baths and at the contemporary Thermae Bath Spa, which has the only natural thermal hot springs in Britain that may be bathed in.

-Bath's tiny, visitor-friendly centre is brimming with places to dine and drink, as well as some of the best independent shops in the country, making it a perfect city break destination.
+Bath's tiny, visitor-friendly center is brimming with places to dine and drink, as well as some of the best independent shops in the country, making it a perfect city break destination.
 Immerse yourself in Bath's extraordinary array of museums and galleries, as well as year-round festivals, theatre, music, and sports.

 Where Are Students Coming From?

 Bath, a world heritage site famous for and named after its Roman-built baths, is a stunning location to spend time as a student.
 There are many student-friendly activities in Bath.
 Since the Romans constructed baths and a temple in the valley of the River Avon in 60 AD, Bath, which is located about 11 miles southeast of Bristol, has been a spa town.
 It's easy to see why Bath is one of the most popular tourist destinations in the UK.
-In addition to the strong universities that draw many international students, there are other attractions that draw tourists from all over the world.
+In addition to the strong universities that draw many international students, other attractions draw tourists from all over the world.
 Bath is home to both Bath Spa University and the University of Bath.
-Both offer a variety of speciality faculties to assist you in achieving your future objectives.
+Both offer a variety of specialty faculties to assist you in achieving your future objectives.

 Here’s A Breakdown Of Statistics For International Students In Bath